 Plaintiffs alleged that GoDaddy.com violated the TCPA by using an automatic telephone dialing system (ATDS) to make calls or send text messages to their telephones.
 The parties negotiated a settlement: GoDaddy would provide up to $35 million to pay both class members’ claims and up to $10.5 million to their lawyers as attorney’s fees.
-The District Court, presumably applying Rule 23(e)(1), determined that the Plaintiffs had produced evidence sufficient to show that the Court would likely approve the proposed settlement.
+The District Court determined that the Plaintiffs had produced evidence sufficient to show that the Court would likely approve the proposed settlement.
 Thus, it granted the Plaintiffs’ motion and appointed the Plaintiffs’ lawyers as Class Counsel.
 In its order granting the motion, the District Court directed that notice of the proposed settlement be given to the class pursuant to Rule 23(e)(1)(B) and that it contain the information specified in Rule 23(c)(2)(B).

 On July 9, 2020, the day the Settlement Administrator emailed the notice to the class, the U.S. Supreme Court granted certiorari in Facebook v.
 Duguid to resolve a conflict among the Courts of Appeals regarding whether an autodialer must have the capacity to generate random or sequential phone numbers.
 The issue before the Court was the same as the principal issue in the Plaintiffs’ consolidated actions: “whether the definition of an ATDS encompasses equipment like GoDaddy used that can store and dial telephone numbers, even if the device does not use a random or sequential number generator.”
 The Supreme Court held that it did not.
 “To qualify as an ATDS, a device must have the capacity either to store a telephone number using a random or sequential generator or to produce a telephone number using a random or sequential number generator.”

-“In concluding that the District Court abused its discretion” the Court of Appeal noted, “we are not unmindful that Class Counsel contributed to the abuse.
+In Judge Tjoflat’s opinion, (not joined by the other two judges), “Class Counsel contributed to the abuse.
 As officers of the court, they should have reminded the District Court that Rule 23(c)(2)(B)(iii) required that the notice of settlement sent to the class members inform them about Facebook.
 They knew that the Supreme Court’s Facebook decision would decide the dispositive issue in their clients’ cases: whether systems like what GoDaddy used here came under the definition of an ATDS in the TCPA….

 “Rule 23(e)(1)(A) placed on the parties the burden of providing the District Court with information sufficient to enable it to decide whether to give notice of the proposed Settlement Agreement to the class.
 Implicit in this burden is the duty to provide the District Court with information sufficient to satisfy the court’s obligations under Rule 23(c)(2) and Rule 23(e)(2).
 Class Counsel undertook to carry this burden for the parties.
 As it turned out, the information they provided the District Court was materially insufficient to enable the court to comply with Rule 23(c)(2)(B)(iii).
 Class Counsel induced the noncompliance.
 The information, or lack thereof, caused the District Court to err.